Teerth Gopicon plans to raise up to Rs. 44.40 crore from public issue; IPO opens April 8 - www.lokmattimes.com

 The company has undertaken a wide range of civil engineering projects such as building construction, water supply, pipelines, sewage network, sewage treatment plant, nalla taps, reuse network, overhead tanks, GSR, road construction, lake rehabilitation, etc. As at February 29, 2024, the company had a total of 164 permanent employees (including workmen) in various departments.

-The company has reported excellent operational and financial performance over years.
+Company has reported excellent operational and financial performance over years.
 The Company has witnessed a multi-fold growth in revenue and profitability over the years.
-For the 10 months of FY23-24 ended January 2024, the company has reported net profit of Rs.
-7.84 crores and revenue of Rs.
-69.70 crores as compared to full-year profitability and revenue of Rs.
-1.80 crores and Rs.
-39.15 crores in FY22-23.
+For the 10 months of FY23-24 ended January 2024, company has reported net profit of Rs.
+7.84 crore and revenue of Rs.
+69.70 crore as compared to full year profitability and revenue of Rs.
+1.80 crore and Rs.
+39.15 crore in FY22-23.
 As on 31st January 2024, Net Worth of the company was reported at Rs.
 15.72 crore, Reserves & Surplus at Rs.
 7.73 crore and Asset base of Rs.
 137.20 crore.
 As on 31st January 2024, ROE of the company was 66.40%, ROCE at 48.40% and RONW at 22.72%.
 Shares of the company will be listed on NSE's Emerge platform.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app